Practical Intro to the Metropolis-Hastings Algorithm/Fitting a line II

 Let’s say you wanted to undertake the average distribution of activities that Melburnian’s undertake every week.

-This is an issue for the Metropolis algorithm6, which is what I detailed above, but not the generalisation of the algorithm by Wilfred Keith Hastings the Metropolis-Hastings algorithm.
+This is an issue for the Metropolis algorithm5, which is what I detailed above, but not the generalisation of the algorithm by Wilfred Keith Hastings the Metropolis-Hastings algorithm.

 Metropolis-Hastings Algorithm

-3. pick a symmetric distribution \(g(x\mid y)\) to sample from
+- pick a distribution \(g(x\mid y)\) to sample from (now doesn’t need to be symmetric)

-Now we’ll see when an asymmetric proposal distribution can do better than a symmetric one, we’ll look at the two algorithms side-by-side7.
+Now we’ll see when an asymmetric proposal distribution can do better than a symmetric one; we’ll look at the two algorithms side-by-side6.

 Additionally, arviz can estimate the number of effective samples.

-You can see that the asymmetric proposal distribution is able to get the core shape of the distribution quicker than the symmetric distribution.
-Especially if you look at the left edge of the distribution and the tail passed 7 or so.
+You can see that the asymmetric proposal distribution is able to get the core shape of the distribution more quickly than the symmetric distribution.
+Especially if you look at the left edge of the distribution and the tail past 7 or so.

-Viva le estadistica8!… (looks up noun gender of statistics in Spanish)… Viva la estadistica9!
+Viva le estadistica7!… (looks up noun gender of statistics in Spanish)… Viva la estadistica8!

 Coding it up … again